-FLR clothes are handcrafted in Flore's atelier, currently located in Brussels.
-The slow manufacturing method allows for unique pieces and limited editions.
-Each fabric is specifically chosen by Flore in places she travels to such as her hometown in southern France, in Paris or Berlin.
-She also selects second-hand clothes and gives them a second life by merging them with new materials to design her garments.
-The choice to include vintage items was made for ethical and aesthetic reasons.
+Flore de Sermet clothes are handcrafted in Flore's atelier.
+Manufacturing in-house allows to focus on one-of-a-kind pieces and limited editions.
+Each fabric was hand-picked by Flore in various locations, such as her hometown in Southern France, Paris or Berlin.
+She also selects second-hand clothes and gives them a new life by merging them with new materials to design her garments.
+The choice to include vintage items stems from both ethical and aesthetic concerns.